Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 New York Islanders News

-Sorokin will start vs. the Rangers on Tuesday.
+Sorokin will start vs. Washington on Sunday.

 Ilya Sorokin

-Rittich will start vs. Dallas on Friday.
+Rittich will start vs. Philadelphia on Friday.

 David Rittich

-Sorokin will start in Winnipeg on Friday.
+Sorokin will start vs. Boston on Wednesday.

 Ilya Sorokin